 Program Fees

-$250 for each resume collect/interview schedule requested (the non-refundable deposit will be subtracted from the final amount).
+$250 for each resume collect/interview schedule requested (invoiced at the end of the program).

 Where to Register